QuBenhao/LeetCode/problems/problems_3622/problem.md

 # 3622.
-Check Divisibility by Digit Sum and Product
+Check Divisibility by Digit Sum and Product [Rating: 1148.94]

 <p>You are given a positive integer <code>n</code>.
 Determine whether <code>n</code> is divisible by the <strong>sum </strong>of the following two values:</p>